jyoti-c/aws-s3-file-compare-and-slack-report/README.md

 1. Reads the file from your AWS S3 bucket
 2. Compares the file with your local file using Python difflib
-3. Genrates an HTML and PNG report of the difference
+3. Generates an HTML and PNG report of the difference
-4. Sends the report to a slack channel using Python SLack SDK
+4. Sends the report to a slack channel using Python Slack SDK
 5. Uploads the new file and report to AWS S3

 **To run the main.py, the following values are to be passed as command line argunments -**